uos/rmagine_docs/docs/installation.md

 # Installation (From Source)

-The following instructions are tested on an Ubuntu 20.04 operating system.
+The following instructions are tested on an Ubuntu 22.04 and 24.04 operating system.

 ## Dependencies